Foo-Manroot/foo-manroot.github.io/_posts/2017-11-18-gnuradio-ook.markdown

 and, along with one of those chips, synthesize the desired signal.

-Anyway, there are to methods to impersonate the remote: replaying the captured signals, or creating our own signal and broadcast it for the end point (the light, the doorbell, etc.) to receive it.
+Anyway, there are two methods to impersonate the remote: replaying the captured signals, or creating our own signal and broadcast it for the end point (the light, the doorbell, etc.) to receive it.